 *Note to reader: there might be affiliate links, anything through the links provided (at no extra cost to you) you will be helping to keep this site running.*

 This interview just touches on the impressive wealth of information that Dr. K has to share.
-Please go to her website (link at the end of the interview), and learn from her.
-If anyone is even *thinking* about vet school they should start with her 2 books in the On Being A Veterinarian Series.
-What to Expect, How to Prepare and Getting the Most out of Vet School.
+Please get one of her books on how to become a veterinarian, and learn from her.
+If anyone is even *thinking* about vet school they should start with her first 2 books in the On Being A Veterinarian Series.
+What to Expect, How to Prepare, and Getting the Most out of Vet School.

-Through her books, podcasts, and blog posts you will find out how to become a veterinarian, how to prepare, what its like to be a vet, and how to navigate vet school.
+Through her books on how to become a veterinarian, podcasts, and blog posts you will find out how to become a veterinarian, how to prepare, what its like to be a vet, and how to navigate vet school.
 If you need more advice on how to become a veterinarian Check out this book: Veterinary Medical School Admission Requirements (VMSAR) to help you navigate all of the requirements for each college.

 Name, veterinary school attended, and year that you started.

 I attended the Virginia-Maryland Regional College of Veterinary Medicine (VMRCVM) starting in 2007, graduating in 2011.

 Who are the animals that you currently share your life with?

 I have 3 dogs: Baron, Leonard, and Agnes.
 They are naughty, but they are nice too.